-Rough Coated Terrier 1864
+History of the Rough Coated Terrier

-In 1862, the first Dog Show was held in Hobart, Australia.
-21 Rough Coated Terriers were listed.
-As some of these were imported, in the absence of any further information it is logical to assume these came to Hobart with the 18,000 troops that were deployed from Britain during that time.
-By 1864 in Melbourne, 25 more Rough Coated Terriers were listed (over 7 lbs) including the one pictured.
-It is likely that these were a mixture of working Skye Terriers indigenous to the Isle of Skye, and other Terriers of Scotland.
+In 1862, when the first Australian Dog Show was held in Hobart Town in Tasmania, 29 Rough Coated Terriers were listed.
+It is also logical to assume these came to Hobart with the Military that were deployed from Scotland around that time.
+By 1864 in Melbourne, 25 more Rough Coated Terriers were listed (over 7 lbs) including the one pictured in the drawing on the right.
+This illustrates the type of working 'short-haired Skye Terrier' that came to Australia at that time.

-That is why it was reported here in 1896 that:
+That is why it was reported here in March 1896 that:

 There is always some difficulty in deciding the awards for the popular small terrier which some people call the Australian Terrier which is, in reality neither Scotch, Skye or Yorkie but a well-regulated mixture of these breeds eminently suitable for Australian climates and work.

 Of these there are two distinct kinds, one more suitable for country and field work, while the other is specially adapted to become the pet of the children of the household.

 These are differentiated particularly by their coats, which the former is required to be wire-haired, or broken haired i.e very coarse and thick, while in the case of the household pet, it is better to be silky and soft to touch, and above all, easy to be thoroughly washed and dried'.

 A word Picture of the Rough Coated Terrier

 In July, 1896 the rough-coated Terrier was described as being to required to be